 5. IXP Participants.
-Those routers participating in the IXP (Routers 1 to 4, 8 and 9) should use the 220.5.10/24 network for the IP addresses of the IXP LAN.
-ASes 100 to 105 should set up eBGP between each other.
-Remember, as is common with all eBGP configurations, only announce your prefix, only accept your peer's prefix, use uRPF checks, etc. If in doubt, please refer to the presentation notes.
+Those routers participating in the IXP (Routers 1 to 6) should use the 220.5.10/24 network for the IP addresses of the IXP LAN.
+As in Module 19, ASes 100 to 105 should set up eBGP between each other.
+Remember how the configuration was implemented in Module 19?
+Only announce your prefix, only accept your peer's prefix, uRPF checks, etc. If in doubt, please refer to your notes from Module 19.